 Sure, you probably spend more hours of the day in your bedroom, and the living room may be your home’s social nexus, but the truth of the matter is that there isn’t an area in your house that is quite as important as your kitchen.
 Think about it.
 The kitchen is where food is prepared—in essence, it’s the place that gives life to the entire family.
+Here’s a handy guide on how to renovate a kitchen.

 Not only that, the decline of the formal dining room has seen the kitchen become more than just four walls and a bunch of appliances; it’s become the place where everyone gets together to eat and share their experiences.
 Those who are putting a home on the market are often cautioned to put as much effort into improving the kitchen as possible, because like it or not, the kitchen can easily make or break a sale.
 But if your kitchen is the heart of your home, shouldn’t it look the part?
 Here are six ways to improve the look of your kitchen (without having to go out and buy a new one).